-In the General tab, you get just that: general information about the photo, such as the name and format of the image, the size of the image, and the location and date it was taken.
-Moving over to the Details tab, however, there's more in-depth information such as the camera type, the camera settings that were used when capturing the photo, and lots of additional information of the image in pixels, dots per inch (dpi), bits, and compression.
+In the General tab, you can see: general information about the photo, such as the name and format of the image, the size of the image, and the location and date it was taken.
+Moving over to the Details tab, however, there's more in-depth information such as the camera type, the camera settings that were used when capturing the photo, and additional information about the image in pixels, dots per inch (dpi), bits, and compression.

-Shockingly, there are more data fields in one photo on your GMB profile than there is in your entire listing.
-This only emphasizes the importance of using EXIF data to your advantage.
+Shockingly, there are more data fields in one photo on your listing than there are in your entire listing.
+This only emphasizes the importance of using EXIF data to your advantage when you geotag photos.
 Unfortunately, you can't rely entirely on the camera to fill in all of the data stored within your photos.
 It tends to leave other important information out, such as the title and subject of the photo, tags that describe it, comments, and the author.
 While these may not seem critical to you, they are great keyword opportunities to create intricate associations related to searches.

 The reason Google loves geotagged photos is that GPS data makes the photo more reliable.
 If the photo is automatically geotagged, it will express the exact location in latitude and longitude, as shown up above.
-When manually geotagging your photo, you can also include the geographical location, such as the state or city the photo was taken in.
+When you manually Geotag Photos, you can also include the geographical location, such as the state or city the photo was taken in.

 Geotagging your own photos can be confusing and time-consuming.
 Gain peace of mind with ASAPmaps handling all of your image geotagging needs, while you worry about day-to-day business operations.
-Not only does ASAPmaps geotag and publish your photos, but we will also fully manage your Google My Business listing by following the 2019 GMB best practices
+Not only does ASAPmaps publish and Geotag Photos, but we will also fully manage your Google My Business listing by following the 2019 GMB best practices